cross-rs/cross/docs/environment_variables.md

   binaries when using `cross` run.
 - `CARGO_BUILD_TARGET`: Sets the default target, similar to specifying `--target`.
+- `CROSS_BUILD_DOCKERFILE`: Specify to provide a custom Docker image for all targets.
 - `CROSS_ROOTLESS_CONTAINER_ENGINE`: Specify whether to container engine runs as root or is rootless.
 If set to `auto` or not provided, it assumes `docker` runs as root and all other container engines are rootless.